Skip to main content

 • How to Reschedule: During the self-schedule period, applicants may reschedule their audition through reschedule link in their portal.
 After the self-schedule period ends, a form will be provided to request changes.

-• Time Slot Confirmations: Two weeks before your audition, you will receive a confirmation email with your final audition time.
+• Tentative Time Slot > Confirmations: Two weeks before your audition, you will receive a confirmation email with your final audition time.
+The confirmed time may change up to 2 hours before or after the tentative time slot applicants selected.
 For live auditions your confirmation email will also contain assigned check-in and practice room times.

 Booking Travel